AmjustGettingStarted/front-end/react/basic.md

 ### 🔹 5.
 Is React a library or a framework?

 **Answer:**
 React is a **library**, not a full framework.
-It’s focused on building UI and can be combined with other tools (like Redux and React Router) to create a more complete development experience.
+It’s focused on building UI and can be combined with other tools (like Redux and React Router) to create a more complete development experience..

 ---